-The Council is composed of discipline-specific, exemplary business students with the purpose of advancing the College of Business to preeminent status in alignment with the vision of the Dean and the Board of Governors.
+The Council is composed of approximately 25 discipline-specific, exemplary business students representing each of the College of Business departments.
 The SLC assists with administration of mentoring programs, faculty-student networking events, and other student-focused initiatives within the college.
 Members meet bi-weekly on Wednesday’s at 9:00 AM throughout the year and participate in professional development activities, team building workshops, and community service projects.

 To be considered for membership, students must:

-- Be able to serve on the council for a minimum of three consecutive semesters, if selected and
+- Be able to serve on the council for a full term of three consecutive semesters.

 Wall Street Prep Program

 Each spring, a financial and valuation modeling seminar is conducted at Florida State University by Wall Street Prep.
 Taught by former investment bankers with applied expertise in financial and valuation modeling methodologies, the seminar bridges the gap between academics and the real world to equip students with the practical financial skill set they need to excel during the recruiting process and on the job.

 Any student pursuing internships and/or full-time positions in investment banking, corporate finance, private equity, portfolio management, business development, capital markets and equity and credit research should attend this seminar.
 The cost of this seminar is $199.
 Every student who applies for this program will be considered for a partial scholarship to help cover this fee.

 - Two days of live training